h3/django-idefix/README.md

 # Idefix

+Idefix is a django development tool that provides a web interface to edit project fixtures.

 ![UI demo](http://i.imgur.com/LAWpi2p.png "First semi-working draft of the UI")

-## Introduction
+## Why ?

-Idefix is a django development tool that provides a web interface to edit project fixtures.

 Editing fixture is always a PITA, Idefix tries to make it a little more fun.